PhilipTKC/philip-thongkhamchanh-blog/content/posts/aurelia-2-todo-list.md

 ]
 ```

-Now that we have our mock data update `todo-service.ts` with
+Now that we have our mock data update `todo-service.ts` with the following.

 ```ts
 import data from "./data.json";